 Many of these diseases have no noticeable symptoms.

 An annual exam is the only way to be sure that you aren’t at risk.

 Although most people receive vaccinations against common childhood diseases like chickenpox as infants and children, there are several vaccines that adults should have.

-They include tetanus-diphtheria booster (every 10 years), pertussis (whooping cough), annual flu vaccine, and herpes zoster (shingles) vaccine if you’re over 60 and had chickenpox as a child.
+They include tetanus-diphtheria booster (every 10 years), pertussis (whooping cough), annual flu vaccine, COVID-19 vaccine and boosters, and herpes zoster (shingles) vaccine if you’re over 60 and had chickenpox as a child.

 If you travel internationally, it is also important to check with your doctor to see which additional vaccinations are required.

 You Will Build a Strong Relationship With Your Doctor